 Val Gardena got early snow, and it also makes snow on all pistes/runs, so everything was open.
 When we arrived, there was acceptable snow coverage, but the area desperately needed new snow.
 2026 was our first ski season, after 17 years, without any skiing at all in Vail.
 As it turned out, both ski resorts were in dire need of snow in January and February.
 (We weren't missing anything by not skiing Vail, and Vail was worse off because it only makes snow on a few runs.)
 Not only did Val Gardena make snow on every run, but it also groomed the runs meticulously every night.
 Fortunately, it was just cold enough to make snow in Val Gardena (but never cold enough to provide Audre with her deep winter experience).

 Birgit and Maria at the reception of Hotel Cendevaves arranged for Dimitri to see an orthopedic doctor at the Dolomiti Sportclinic.
 After x-rays and so on, the doctor said Dimitri's left hip was bone-on-bone, and he would be having referred pain to his groin and knee because of that.
 He prescribed physical therapy and painkillers.
-He said Dimitri could ski if he could.
-When he did, he paid for it with pain the next day.
+He said Dimitri could ski if the pain wasn't bad.
+When he did ski, he paid for it with pain the next day.

 We loved our Alpine Silence Suite.
 It was very comfortable, with a separate living room and desk for Dimitri.
 The bedroom was large enough for a desk for Audre, so we were all set.
 (We only had one big bathroom that we learned to share without too much inconvenience.)